Blog

 What's The Cost?

 Business email compromise can harm your organization in a number of different ways.
 Financially speaking BEC schemes hit hard.
 In 2020 alone BEC schemes cost organizations roughly $1.8 billion in 2020.
 For the small to medium sized businesses a successful attack like this could financially ruin them.
-What's even worse is that roughly 60% of small businesses will go out of business within 6 months of being hit by a cyber attack.
+What's even worse is that roughly 60% of small businesses will go out of business within 6 months of being hit by a cyber-attack.
 Not only this but a BEC attack can hurt your reputation and brand as well.
 Who would want to trust their data with a company they know isn't secure?
 Additionally, being breached may bring lawsuits or legal ramifications if sensitive data is stolen.
-Overall the cost of a BEC scheme is too great to take lightly.
+Overall, the cost of a BEC scheme is too great to take lightly.
 You need to take the necessary steps to protect yourself and your domain.

 How Do You Protect Yourself?